CodingItWrong/codingitwrong.com/_drafts/approaches-to-testing.md

 # Test Approach #3: Mockist TDD

 This approach started in London's XP Tuesdays meetup in response to what they perceived to be difficulties using Classical TDD, especially the frequent need to expose internal object state for testing.

-- Related terms?
-    - Isolation testing
-    - London School of TDD
-    - Outside-In Testing
-    - Need-Driven Development
-    - Behavior-Driven Development (BDD; but that has a larger scope)
-- Major representatives?
-Dan North, David Chelimsky, Dave Astels, Steve Freeman, Nat Pryce
+It's sometimes referred to as the London School of TDD, Isolation Testing, or Outside-In Testing.
+It's closely related to Behavior-Driven Development (BDD), although that has a larger scope involving customer interaction and feature prioritization.

-- Resources?
+- Resources
+  - *[Growing Object-Oriented Software, Guided by Tests][GOOS]*, considered by many to be the foundational articulation of Mockist TDD
+  - *[The RSpec Book][RB]*, an introduction to BDD, Mockist TDD, and Rails-specific tools for doing it
+  - "[Test Isolation is About Avoiding Mocks][AM]", a blog post about the criticism of too many mocks
+  - "[Outside-in TDD and Dependency Injection in Rails][OITDD]", a podcast episode about some practicalities of this approach
+  - "[Mocks Aren't Stubs][MAS]" blog post
   - "[Classicist and Mockist TDD][CAM]" podcast episode
-  - *[The RSpec Book][RB]*
-  - "[Test Isolation is About Avoiding Mocks][AM]" blog post
-  - *[Growing Object-Oriented Software, Guided by Tests][GOOS]* book
-  - "[Outside-in TDD and Dependency Injection in Rails][OITDD]" podcast episode
 - **1. What are the different test types for?** Acceptance and unit tests are both for driving your design, not just unit tests as in Classical TDD.
 Acceptance tests are also for catching regressions—unit tests are not. [[GOOS][]]
 - **2. How much do you test?** You everything at both the acceptance and unit level, since you only write unit tests and production code when an acceptance test drives you to them. [[RB][]]
 - **3. What process do I go through to write tests?** Do two red-green-refactor circles, one at acceptance-level and the other at unit-level.
 Write an acceptance test that defines the user-facing behavior needed.
 Then as soon as it fails and you need to write production code to fix the first failure, step down and write a unit test for the class you need, then write the class. [[RB][]]